 A relatively common question has to do with people wondering if it's okay to water their plants with leftover coffee or to add coffee grounds to the compost pile.

-The answer: yes, in some situations this is not only acceptable but actually a good idea.
+The answer: yes, in some situations this is not only acceptable but a good idea.
 There are some caveats, though.

-Coffee grounds are a good source of nitrogen in your compost pile or when added directly to the garden.
+Coffee grounds are a good source of nitrogen in your compost pile or when added directly to the soil in the garden.
 If added in fairly large amounts, they can raise the acidity level of the soil for acid-lovers such as blueberries, azaleas, and rhododendrons.
 Coffee grounds sprinkled over the ground around acid-loving plants serve as a mild acid fertilizer for them.
 And worms seem to love them, either in your garden or outdoor compost pile or in a vermicompost bin.

 And coffee grounds are regarded as an effective natural deterrent for slugs and may prevent roaming cats from messing around in your garden.
 Rumors of coffee grounds repelling deer may be overstated.
 Deer are voracious eaters, and a few cupfuls of coffee grounds are unlikely to make much of a difference.
 Coffee grounds may be somewhat more effective as a rabbit repellent, though here, too, a more aggressive repellant, such as blood meal, will be more effective.